willthames/octopress/source/_posts/2014-04-07-race-report-nerang-50km.markdown

 a bit later passed Paul who was suffering from cramping, and some of the other runners too.
-By the time I got to the 37km checkpoint I was happy to be able to refill my bladder (my front bottles containing energy drink were about half full still, so I left them as they were).
+By the time I got to the 37km checkpoint I was happy to be able to refill my camelbak (my front bottles containing energy drink were about half full still, so I left them as they were).
 I also had a couple of cups of water and a couple of flat coke too.